Steven Ma: Early life

-Ma was born in a family of "grassroots" background.
+Ma was born on 26 October 1971 at Shep Kip Mei in Kowloon, He was from family of "grassroots" background.
 He was raised in the Pak Tin Estate in Sham Shui Po and lived with his father, a bus driver, his mother, three older sisters, and one younger sister.
 He attended the Pak Tin Catholic Primary School and later the CMA Secondary School.
+Ma was graduate Master of Business Administration at Peking University and same year He start to study basic Chinese Medicine in Hong Kong Baptist University in 2020.